James MacLachlan: Channel front and death

 Page and MacLachlan flew to No. 96 Squadron RAF which was then flying de Havilland Mosquito night fighters.
 He requested his old gunner, Les Davies, who now piloted Mosquitos to join them.
 Davies accepted but MacLachlan was killed before he could take up the offer.
 MacLachlan and Page flew to Tangmere on 15 July.
 On his next mission on 18 July 1943 MacLachlan's Mustang FD442 was probably hit by ground fire when crossing the French coast near Dieppe.
 Page noticed MacLachlan's Mustang suddenly pull up sharply from their tree-top height by about 1,000 feet.
 He saw MacLachlan pull back the canopy but apparently changed his mind about bailing out as the aircraft leveled out and descended.
 The Mustang then headed towards a small field.
-MacLachaln touched down three-quarters the way across and the Mustang ploughed into an orchard at the field's edge which ripped off the wings.
+MacLachlan touched down three-quarters the way across and the Mustang ploughed into an orchard at the field's edge which ripped off the wings.
 Page orbited the crash site several times and considered landing to rescue him but the space was too confined.
 Page dived at the wreck and took gun-camera footage but could see no signs of life and then headed home.
 The Operations Record was unable to determine the cause of the crash.
 MacLachlan made no radio broadcast.
 It was possibly the result of enemy small-arms fire or mechanical failure.
 On 30 July MacLachlan was awarded a second Bar to his DFC.

 MacLachlan was critically injured.
 The Germans took him prisoner, and treated him for a fractured skull at Field Hospital 711 at Pont-l'Évêque.
 MacLachlan lingered for 13 days before succumbing to the wounds on 31 July 1943.
 He was buried at Pont-l'Évêque Communal Cemetery in Grave 4, Zone 7.
 French civilian Monsieur Huet and his son attended the funeral that was administered by a German priest.
 They took a photograph of the grave which was covered in flowers by French civilians.
 A wooden plaque was placed there with the words "He died so France might live"— German authorities quickly had it removed.
-Page learned years later that McLachlan survived the crash and died weeks afterwards.
+Page learned years later that MacLachlan survived the crash and died weeks afterwards.
 MacLachlan's wartime score was 16 aircraft claimed destroyed, one shared with three aircraft claimed damaged.